apache/nuttx/tools/README.txt

 mkconfig.c, cfgdefine.c, and cfgdefine.h
 ----------------------------------------

-  These are Cs file that are used to build mkconfig program.
+  These are C files that are used to build mkconfig program.
 The mkconfig program is used during the initial NuttX build.

   When you configure NuttX, you will copy a configuration file called .config